PWNDAO/pwn_safe/README.md

-# PWN Wallet
+# PWNSafe

-Prototype of new contract wallet with ability to tokenize assets transfer rights (TR token).
-Without transfer rights, wallet owner cannot transfer wrapped asset.
+Collection of guard and module used on top of gnosis safe multisig contract wallet with ability to tokenize assets transfer rights (ATR token).
+Without transfer rights, wallet owner cannot transfer tokenized assets.

-TR token can be used as a collateral in DeFi protocols as it doesn't make a difference from using the asset itself:
+ATR token can be used as a collateral in DeFi protocols as it doesn't make a difference from using the asset itself:
 1) borrower cannot move the asset while loan is in progress
-2) in case of default, lender can claim TR token and transfer the asset to his wallet even though he is not the wallet owner
+2) in case of default, lender can claim ATR token and transfer the asset to his wallet even though he is not the wallet owner

-If using TR token as a collateral instead of an asset, owner of the asset is still the contract wallet which has several interesting consequences:
+If using ATR token as a collateral instead of an asset, owner of the asset is still the contract wallet which has several interesting consequences:
-1) wallet is still the owner of the token so in case of games, it can still be productive asset
+1) wallet is still an owner of the token so tokens utility is usable
 2) all airdrops related to the asset will be collected by the wallet

-## Potential issues

-This prototype currently supports just ERC721 tokens, but can be extended for any other ERC standard.

-Assumption for the wallet to work is, that wallet owner cannot grant approval to any other address while asset is locker.
-In case the locked asset has some non-standard way how to transfer it / approve it to other address, the wallet cannot provide assurance to the "lender", that the asset is really locked even though TR token is minted.
+Assumption for the wallet to work is, that wallet owner cannot grant approval to other address while asset is has its transfer rights minted.
+In case where "tokenized" asset has some non-standard way how to transfer it / approve it to other address, the wallet cannot provide assurance to the "lender", that the asset is really locked even though ATR token is minted.

-This leads to the biggest trade-off.
-Wallet cannot have tokenized transfer rights to some collection and at the same time provide approval for all assets in that collection (`setApproveForAll`) to any address (usually protocol which uses `transferFrom` to transfer assets to its vault).

-## Rinkeby
-- ATR contract: `0x5c2521691BF493d9A61bD7D6Ba76075e630B7865`
-- Wallet factory: `0x9391749dFA7ac542c96FE8B1Dee23bb8F9bb32E5`